Residential MS Degree

 Students are only admitted into the M.S. and Ph.D. program for the fall semester.
 Students who would like to pursue a Ph.D. degree can apply directly for the Ph.D. program.
 Prior enrollment into the M.S. program is not necessary.
 We recommend that all application materials for those wanting to be considered for the Fall 2018 term be submitted no later than December 1, 2017.

 Our graduate program, housed in the Department of Pharmaceutical Outcomes and Policy for more than 30 years, was created to meet the continued demands of academic, private, and governmental organizations to build research capacity surrounding the safe, effective, and efficient use of medications.
 The program offers a terminal residential masters’ degree but course work and other scholastic requirements are fully applicable and transferable to the Department’s PhD program if a successful graduate wishes to continue his or her studies.
 Individuals who are interested in a PhD degree do not need to apply for the MS track but can apply directly into the PhD program.
-Specializations for the residential MS and PhD degree include Pharmacoepidemiology, Pharmacoeconomics and Patient Safety and Program Evaluation.
+Specializations for the residential MS and PhD degree include Pharmacoepidemiology and Safety Sciences, Pharmacoeconomics and Outcomes Research, and Pharmaceutical Health Services Research.

 The degree provides individuals with the credentials to serve as entry- or mid-level research associates in contract research organizations, academic and clinical research units, pharmaceutical companies, and government organizations.
 Typically, these individuals work under limited direction as part of a multi-disciplinary research group.
 Examples of such positions include research associates, program managers, and health scientists.